 The inventor built her own company, TerraBlue XT, in order to manufacture and commercialize the product.

 “In my mind, it looked simple: If it is electrical signals or different signals from the body, we have the technology to capture it… So why is nobody doing it?
 If no one’s doing it, does it mean it’s not possible”, the mother explained.

 Rajlakshmi also launched a telemedicine platform, a system through which epileptic patients and their families can avail treatment and counselling through teleconference with prominent neurosurgeons and experts from different parts of the country.

 The team behind TJay already made clinical trials and hardware and software testing.
 The product is patent-pending.

-The entrepreneur is working on making the T-Jay able to help people with other neurogical diseases such Parkinson’s disease, schizophrenia and bipolar disorder.
-It will launched on June 2018.
+The entrepreneur is working on making the T-Jay able to help people with other neurological diseases such Parkinson’s disease, schizophrenia and bipolar disorder.

 Adapted from: https://bit.ly/2rQCppz

 This solution shall not include mention to the use of drugs, chemicals or biologicals (including food); invasive devices; offensive, commercial or inherently dangerous content.
 This solution was not medically validated.
 Proceed with caution!
 If you have any doubts, please consult with a health professional.